 Our Certificate of Incorporation currently provides that our Board is divided into three classes, with each class currently elected every three years.
 Under this structure, only one class of directors, constituting approximately one-third of the Board, is considered for election each year.
-On the recommendation of the Nominating and Corporate Governance Committee, our Board has approved, and recommends that the stockholders approve, an amendment to our Certificate of Incorporation to eliminate the classified board structure in order to provide for the annual election of all directors elected by the stockholders at and after the Annual Meeting for one-year terms.
+On the recommendation of the Nominating and Corporate Governance Committee, our Board has approved, and recommends that the stockholders approve, an amendment to our Certificate of Incorporation to eliminate the classified board structure in order to provide for the annual election of all directors elected by the stockholders after the Annual Meeting for one-year terms.

 The affirmative vote of at least sixty-six and two-thirds percent (66 2/3%) of the outstanding shares of our common stock entitled to vote at the Annual Meeting is required for approval of this proposal.
 If approved, this proposal would become effective upon the filing of an amendment to our Certificate of Incorporation with the Secretary of State of the State of Delaware, which we would file promptly after stockholder approval is obtained.
-If the amendment is adopted, then notwithstanding the fact that the existing directors may have been elected to a multi-year term, all of the directors will be nominated to stand for election to a one-year term expiring at our 2022 Annual Meeting, along with all of our Class II directors, who were elected for a three year term at this Annual Meeting.
-As a result, assuming the proposed amendment is approved, at this Annual Meeting and at subsequent Annual Meetings, absent future changes to our board election procedures, all of our directors would be subject to election to serve until the next Annual Meeting and until their successors have been duly elected and qualified.
-In the case of any vacancy on the board of directors occurring after this Annual Meeting created by an increase in the number of directors on our Board, the vacancy would be filled through an interim appointment by the Board with the new director to serve until the end of the term of the director being replaced.
-The proposed amendment would not change the present number of directors or the authority of the Board to change that number and to fill any vacancies or newly created directors being replaced.
-The proposed amendment would not change the present number of directors or the authority of the Board to change that number and to fill any vacancies or newly created directors being replaced.
+If the amendment is adopted, then notwithstanding the fact that the existing directors may have been elected to a multi-year term, all of the directors will be nominated to stand for election to a one-year term expiring at our 2022 Annual Meeting, along with all of our Class II directors, who were elected for a three-year term at this Annual Meeting.
+As a result, assuming the proposed amendment is approved, at this Annual Meeting and at subsequent Annual Meeting and until their successors have been duly elected and qualified.
+In the case of any vacancy on the board of directors occurring after this Annual Meeting created by an increase in the number of directors on our Board, the vacancy would be filled through an interim appointment by the Board with the new director to serve a term ending no later than at the next Annual Meeting.
+Vacancies on our Board created by resignation, removal, or death would be filled by election by the Board of a new director to serve until the end of the term of the director being replaced.
+The proposed amendment would not change the present number of directors or to serve until the end of the term of the director being replaced.
+The proposed amendment would not change the present number of directors or to serve until the end of the term of the director being replaced.
 The proposed amendment would not change the present number of directors or the authority of the Board to change that number and to fill any vacancies or newly created directorships.
-If this proposal is not approved, the Bo
+If this proposal is not approved, the Board will remain classified.